Prepare nodes for on-premises deployment

 - 13000 - YSQL API

-The following nodes must be available to your application or any user attempting to connect to the YugabyteDB, in addition to intra-node communication:
+The following ports must be exposed for intra-node communication and be available to your application or any user attempting to connect to the YugabyteDB:

 - 5433 - YSQL server

 For more information on ports used by YugabyteDB, refer to Default ports.